The Workshop

 Early in his career, Paul created art in a range of temporary spaces – community studios, classrooms out of hours, the sleepout in the garden, a corner of the garage.
 These were all make-shift spaces.
 The first time he had a studio of his own was a few years after he had married Fran.
 Fran was pregnant with the couple’s first child – soon their combined family would number six.
 They went looking for a house in Palmerston North.
 This was to be a fresh start, with room for the family to grow and thrive.
 They found an old colonial house, dated around 1904.
 It had been built by the town’s first engineer, Mr Jickell.
 This large house and garden suited the Dibble family well.
 It was large enough to fit them all with gardens to play in.
 There was a successful treehouse installed in a plum tree, and a chicken coop positioned in a back corner.
 They renovated to create something that reflected the family they had become.

-With the new studio, a whole new range of possibilities began.
+With the new workshop, a whole new range of possibilities began.

 The business grew.
 The space had a high stud, so bigger works could be developed.
 It also had a generous mezzanine floor for storage.
 They created a ‘mould library’ complete with referencing index cards.
 Hoists and forklifts could be used to allow a larger scale of work.
 A larger furnace which could pour 240 kg at a time was installed.
 This was an upgrade from the previous hand-based system, which could only manage 60 kg at a time.
 The new furnace came from an engineering workshop that made steam trains in Thames.